billw2/rpi-clone/README.md

     -s host - add 'host' to args passed to script rpi-clone-setup and run it after cloning but before unmounting partitions.
 For setting clone disk hostname, but args can be what the script expects.
+                You can give multiple "-s arg" options.
     -e sdX  - edit destination fstab to change booted device names to new device 'sdX'.
 This is Only for fstabs that use device names.
+                Used for setting up a USB bootable disk.
     -m dir  - Add dir to a custom list of mounted directories to sync.
+Then the custom list will be synced instead of the default of all mounted directories.
 The root directory is always synced.
-NA when initializing.
+                Not for when initializing.
     -l      - leave SD card to USB boot alone when cloning to SD card mmcblk0 from a USB boot.
-This preserves a SD card to USB boot setup.
+This preserves a SD card to USB boot setup by leaving the SD card cmdline.txt using the USB root.
+When cloning to USB from SD card this option sets up the SD card cmdline.txt to boot to the USB disk.
     -a      - Sync all partitions if types compatible, not just mounted ones.
     -F      - force file system sync even if errors.
                 If source used > destination space error, do the sync anyway.